libp2p/docs/content/concepts/pubsub/overview.md

 The PubSub system in libp2p allows peers to congregate around topics of interest and communicate in real-time.
 Peers can express interest in one or more topics and send and receive messages on these topics.
-Messages are broadcasted to all the peers that have subscribed to the topic, ensuring that all interested parties receive the message.
-This allows for efficient communication and data sharing among peers without needing a central intermediary or broker.
+Messages are broadcasted to all the peers that have subscribed to a specific topic, ensuring that all interested parties receive the message.

-While the PubSub system in libp2p is scalable and fault-tolerant, it P2P-based PubSub system poses new challenges.
+While the PubSub system in libp2p is scalable and fault-tolerant, P2P-based PubSub systems pose new challenges.
 One of the main challenges is ensuring that messages are delivered to all interested parties promptly and efficiently.
 This is particularly challenging in large and dynamic networks, where the topology and the set of subscribers can change frequently.